 Elissa SHERIDAN, Helen and Jill's mentally unstable mother.
 Helen had originally been told that her mother had died not long after giving birth to Jill.
 When Helen brings her from the mental home to live in Jack Sellars' penthouse, Elissa attempts to kill Jack several times.
 She eventually suicides, implicating Helen in her death.
 Portrayed by Betty Dyson.

 Helen SHERIDAN SELLARS, a staunch feminist and the manager of the Cosmopolitan restaurant.
 Helen falls for Jack Sellars and becomes pregnant to him.
 She decides to abort the child when her sister, Jill, exposes her to German measles.
+After moving into Jack's penthouse, she is pursued by her ex-husband, Peter, who wants to marry her again.
+She turns him down.
 Helen also worries she has inherited her mother's mental problems, jilting Jack at the registry office and retreating to a Catholic convent.
 Later, Vera Collins brings the couple together again and they relocate to Paris and start a family.
 Portrayed by Carmen Duncan; Jill Forster.

 Jill SHERIDAN, the very promiscuous, younger sister of Helen, who has romantic entanglements with Tim Grose (her director in a blue movie), Arnold Feather, Harry Collins and a priest, Father David O'Brien.
 As a three-day old baby, Jill narrowly escaped being smothered with a pillow by her mentally-unstable mother.
 After living at Number 96 with Helen, Jill returns to her hometown of Wilcannia, and history repeats itself: Jill gives birth to a baby girl, smothers it three days later, and is committed to a mental hospital for treatment.
 Later, she becomes a nun.
 Portrayed by Candida (Candy) Raymond.